captainkee25/SE-model-XENONnT-code/README.md

 # SE-model-XENONnT-code
 This repository the code I came up with for my Bachelor thesis involving the modelling of the delayed single and few electron emissions in XENONnT.

-peak_selection.ipynb includes some based plots created by STRAX, the processing framework for XENONnT.
+peak_selection.ipynb includes some basic plots created by STRAX, the processing framework for XENONnT.
 These plots were used to select the peaks for study (see All plots/peak_selection.png)

 The folder Fit Results includes the results from iminuits extended maximum likelihood estimator, saved as NumPy arrays so they can easily be read in.
 There are two files per fit: the parameter values themselves and the resulting covariance matrix (suffix "_cov.npy").
 The prefix of each file name gives:
 1. expon_fit = The exponential function fit to study the varying livetime windows of each S2 peak